waffleio/waffle.io-takeout/INSTALL.md

 To register an OAuth application, first click on your profile icon.
 From there, navigate to Settings->Applications and to the Developer Applications tab.
 Select 'Register New Application.'

 Make sure the Homepage URL and Authorization Callback match the URL for your Waffle Takeout installation.

+For GitHub Enterprise Config when installing Waffle Takeout, make sure to prepend "https://" to field asking for GitHub Enterprise Host

 ## Installation